TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          resource

    Description
-         Same as includeJSlibs above, except that this block gets included at the bottom of the page (just before the closing body tag).
+         Same as includeJSlibs, except that this block gets included at the bottom of the page (just before the closing body tag).